oantby/torrent_sync/README.md

 file in the directory.

-`transmission_maintenance.py` is not intended to be part of the final product, but serves its purpose well in the meantime: it requires `config.py`, specifying a dict named `config`, as laid out in the example file.
+`transmission_maintenance.py` is not intended to be part of the final product, but serves its purpose well in the meantime.
+It requires `config.py`, specifying a dict named `config`, as laid out in the example file.
 When run, it will retrieve the specified URL listing torrents, retrieve all torrents currently running in `transmission-daemon` (from JSON RPC), and make the necessary adjustments to make